 All of the Named Officers are eligible to receive financial and tax planning assistance (which are taxable benefits) and, like other employees, may participate in company-wide health, disability, life insurance, and other benefit plans, as well as our 401(k) Savings Plan.
 All employees who participate in our 401(k) Savings Plan are eligible to receive certain matching contributions.
-In each plan year, we contribute to each participant's account a matching contribution (in the form of shares of our common stock) equal to 50% of the first 6% of the participant's compensation that the participant has contributed to the plan up to a maximum level established under the Internal Revenue Code, which in 2011 was \$7,350.
-All of our Named Officers (other than Mr. LaRosa who was not eligible in 2011) participated in our 401(k) Savings Plan during 2011 and received the maximum matching contribution in the form of shares of our common stock, which was paid in February 2012.
-As with all employees, the number of shares of common stock that each Named Officer receives was determined using the average market price per share of our common stock during the 401(k) Savings Plan year, which for 2011 was \$51.07.
+In each plan year, we contribute to each participant's account a matching contribution (in the form of shares of our common stock) equal to 50% of the first 6% of the participant's compensation that the participant has contributed to the plan up to a maximum level established under the Internal Revenue Code, which in 2012 was \$7,500.
+All of our Named Officers participated in our 401(k) Savings Plan during 2012 and received the maximum matching contribution in the form of shares of our common stock, which was paid in February 2013.
+As with all employees, the number of shares of common stock that each Named Officer receives was determined using the average market price per share of our common stock during the 401 (k) Savings Plan year, which for 2012 was \$130.55.

-Our Chief Executive Officer and Chief Scientific Officer are entitled to receive certain automobile allowances, as described in the applicable footnotes to the Summary Compensation Table on page 35.
+Our Chief Executive Officer and Chief Scientific Officer are entitled to receive certain automobile allowances, as described in the applicable footnotes to the Summary Compensation Table on page 38.
 In addition, the Company provides a car service to our Chief Financial Officer for commuting purposes.
 Our Chief Executive Officer is also entitled to receive certain additional perquisites and personal benefits pursuant to the terms of his employment agreement or as are otherwise approved by the Compensation Committee.
-These perquisites and personal benefits are described in the footnotes to the Summary Compensation Table on page 35.
+These perquisites and personal benefits are described in the footnotes to the Summary Compensation Table on page 38.